aigyptios/grossr/README.md

 This is a React+Redux+Typescript application demonstrating a medical lab workflow application.

+(This README assumes you have node and npm installed.)

-Once you have cloned the repo run `npm i` in the directory to install packages.
+Once you have cloned the repo, you can run `npm i` in the directory to install packages.

 Once that's done, you can run `npm start` and hit up <http://localhost:3000>.